 Overall Performance Condition Specific Performance Conditions Percentage of granted performance rights that will vest if performance conditions are met Strategic objectives Undertake a significant acquisition or corporate transaction: acquire one or more assets or undertake a corporate transaction with potential to generate an IRR of at least 20% using consensus commodity prices and board approved cost assumptions.
 AND/OR Value generation through: Making a significant new discovery which shows the potential to be economic based on consensus commodity prices and board approved cost assumptions; or substantially increasing the Company's resource base; or conducting economic/feasibility studies which show the potential to generate an IRR of at least 20% using consensus commodity prices and board approved cost assumptions; or the sale of an asset(s) at a significant profit.
 NB: The determination as to whether the above objectives have been met will be done by the Board of the Company in a timely manner, acting reasonably and in good faith.
+50%

-50% TSR objectives The performance conditions for performance rights issued will be measured by comparing the Company's TSR with that of an appropriate comparator group of companies as determined by the Remuneration Committee over the period from the grant of the performance rights, to the end of the financial year that is 3 years after that date (vesting date).
-The performance rights will vest depending on the Company's percentile ranking within the comparator group on the relevant vesting date as follows: Below 50th Percentile Between 50th and 75th percentile At or above 75th percentile 0% Pro rata between 16.5% and 50% 50%
+Overall Performance Condition Specific Performance Conditions Percentage of granted performance rights that will vest if performance conditions are met TSR objectives The performance conditions for performance rights issued will be measured by comparing the Company's TSR with that of an appropriate comparator group of companies as determined by the Remuneration Committee over the period from the grant of the performance rights, to the end of the financial year that is 3 years after that date (vesting date).
+The comparator companies selected were based on exploration companies where the main asset of the company was cash.
+The performance rights will vest depending on the Company's percentile ranking within the comparator group on the relevant vesting date as follows: Below 50th Percentile 0% Between 50th and 75th percentile Pro rata between 16.5% and 50% At or above 75th percentile 50%